jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/21_risk_of_reporting_biases_in_syntheses.md

 ---
 id: risk-of-reporting-biases-in-syntheses
 title: "21.
 Risk of reporting biases in syntheses"
+writing_guide:
+    text: |
+        Did you assess the risk of bias caused by unreported results in studies included in the review?

+        If so, did you use a tool, such as a questionnaire to make the assessment?
+Make sure you present your responses to the questions and the reasons for the judgements reached.

+        Did you test the effect of the inclusion of small studies using a funnel plot?
+If so, make sure you clearly specify the effect estimate and measure of precision you used

+        Did you generate a contour-enhanced funnel plot?
+If so, make sure you clearly present the ‘milestones’ of statistical significance (p = 0.01, 0.05, 0.1, etc.)

+        Did you do a statistical test for funnel plot asymmetry?
+If so, report the exact p-value and other relevant statistics, such as the standard normal deviation used to calculate it.

+        Did you carry out any sensitivity analyses to explore the potential impact of missing results?
+If so, present the results of each one compared with the results of the primary analysis.

+        Did you check whether the study report included all the results pre-specified in study registers, protocols or statistical analysis plans?
+It’s useful to do this to assess the level of selective reporting bias.
+You could present a matrix of planned outcomes and analyses compared with the ones reported in published articles.

+        Did you have to exclude some studies from the syntheses because of missing results data?
+If so, make sure the details of the studies with missing data are displayed clearly.
 ---

 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis assessed